genaroibc/books-daap/README.md

 cd frontend && npm install && npm run dev
 ```

-Finally, open [http://localhost:5173](http://localhost:5173) in your browser to start playing
+Finally, open [http://localhost:5173](http://localhost:5173) in your browser to start playing.
+Make sure you use the account imported from Ganache to sign transactions.

 ### Testing